fsantanna/fsantanna.github.io/Pingus/buttons.md

 enclosing it.
 In the `main_menu`, each `par` branch spawns an anonymous task, and each anonymous task spawns a `menu_button` task.
-Hence, the `main_menu` handles at least 2x tasks for each menu option, which are all active at the same time.
+Hence, the menu as a whole handles at least 2x tasks for each menu option, which are all active at the same time.
 When a `return` is reached, it escapes all blocks in the parent task, aborting all nested tasks automatically.
-This hierarchy of tasks is one of the control-flow patterns identified in the [previous post](pingus.md):
+This hierarchy of tasks is one of the control-flow patterns described in the [previous post](pingus.md):

 - **Lifespan Hierarchies:** Entities typically form a lifespan hierarchy in